 Best described as Archie and Edith Bunker with a ukulele and glockenspiel, Pony Death Ride can be seen performing paired down versions of their songs at burlesque variety shows and comedy clubs throughout the country.
 They have appeared multiple times in Los Angeles at two of the city’s longest running burlesque variety shows Striptease Menagerie and Monday Night Tease, and at the San Francisco Bay Area’s world famous Hubba Hubba Review, in addition to performing at El Cid in Los Angeles as part of the Musical Comedy Circus and The Upright Citizen's Brigade in Hollywood, Ca. This past Spring they appeared at the Tomorrow!
 Show with Ron Lynch and Scot Nery's Boobie Trap show, both in LA.
 In their hometown of San Diego, they’ve guest hosted Laugh Attack at the American Comedy Co., and recently performed at Brookledge.

-For the past six years Pony Death Ride has toured their Christmas show in several states, and it is becoming a highlight of their live performances.
+For the past seven years Pony Death Ride has toured their Christmas show in several states, and it is becoming a highlight of their live performances.
 Irreverent cover songs, cheeky originals, and awesome costumes give fans a real Christmas kick.
 They will release their first Christmas album in 2019.

 As people- After meeting each other while in other bands, Joe and Jaye started Pony Death Ride in 2011.
 They married in 2010.
 They live in San Diego.
 They have two cats.
 Jaye is on the board of the Burlesque Hall of Fame.
 They are also real estate agents.
 Really.